guitarbeat/Personal-Website/memory-bank/activeContext.md

   - Applied temporary fix to header.scss to ensure proper rendering
   - Documented long-term solution to improve token system implementation in tokens.scss
   - Established pattern for providing fallback values when token resolution fails
+- [May 2024] - Implemented resilient token system:
+  - Created centralized component-tokens map in _tokens.scss
+  - Developed error-resilient token accessor functions with fallback mechanisms
+  - Updated header.scss to use the new component-token system
+  - Created sass-token-resilience.md documentation to guide implementation across the codebase
+  - Established pattern for safely accessing component-specific tokens
+- **Implemented Resilient Token System with Hybrid Approach** - [May 19, 2023] - Implemented a resilient SASS token system that includes two patterns: a fully centralized approach for simple components and a hybrid approach for components with complex styling needs (like the avatar).
+Created centralized component tokens map in `_tokens.scss`, developed error-resilient token accessor functions with fallback mechanisms, and restored local token definitions in `header.scss` to preserve critical styling for the avatar component.
+Created `sass-token-resilience.md` documentation to guide implementation across the codebase.

 ## Next Steps